How To Care For Your Terrarium

 Image 4

-Room temperature is perfect, no more than 75°F and no less then 65°F. Anything under 65°F slows the growth and can cause plants to sulk, drop leaves, or stop growing.
+Room temperature is perfect, no more than 75°F and no less then 65°F. (But i do notice them grow faster in a bit warmer temp) Anything under 65°F slows the growth and can cause plants to sulk, drop leaves, or stop growing.
 Anything above 75°F will cause plants to overheat, mold or overgrow algae, suffocating everything inside the glass.
-Keep away from heaters, AC vents, and cold drafts
+Keep away from heaters, AC vents, and cold drafts.
+Neutral stability if you know what I mean

 Maintenance